dstettler/dstettler/README.md

 Pronouns: He/Him

-I mostly work in C++, C#, JavaScript, and Python, but I have experience with C, Rust, and Java as well.
+I primarily work in C++ and C#, but I have experience with C, Rust, JavaScript, Python, and Java as well.

 Some frameworks I have experience with:
 - Vue.js